North Sea Empire: Norway

 Olaf II had extended his power throughout Norway while Jarl Erik was with Cnut in England.
 Cnut's enmity with him extended further back: Æthelred had returned to England in a fleet provided by Olaf.
-In 1024 Cnut had offered to let Olaf govern Norway as his vassal; but after Helgeå, he set about undermining his unpopular rule with bribes, and in 1028 set out with 50 ships to subjugate Norway.
+In 1024, Cnut had offered to let Olaf govern Norway as his vassal; but after Helgeå, he set about undermining his unpopular rule with bribes, and in 1028 set out with 50 ships to subjugate Norway.
 A large contingent of Danish ships joined him, and Olaf withdrew into the Oslo Fjord while Cnut sailed along the coast, landing at various points and receiving oaths of allegiance from the local chieftains.
 Finally at Nidaros, now Trondheim, he was acclaimed king at the Eyrathing, and in a few months Olaf fled to Sweden.

 In 1030, Olaf attempted to return, but the people of the Trondheim area did not want him back and he was defeated and killed at the Battle of Stiklestad.

-Parts of Sweden
+Sweden

 After Helgeå, Cnut also claimed to rule "part of Sweden" together with England, Denmark, and Norway.
-He had coins minted either in the capital, Sigtuna, or in Lund, then part of Denmark, with the inscription CNVT REX SW ("Cnut King of the Swedes").
-Western Geatland or Blekinge have been suggested.
-Most England runestones are in Uppland.
-It was probably either overlordship or disputed rule; Cnut did not have to be present in Sweden to order the minting of coins, coins were also minted asserting he ruled Ireland.
+There is evidence for his having had coins minted either in the capital Sigtuna or in Lund—then part of Denmark—with the inscription CNVT REX SW ("Cnut King of the Swedes").
+(Western Geatland or Blekinge have also been suggested as production locales).
+The inscription may have been propaganda or boasting, as Cnut did not actually have to be present in Sweden for these coins to be produced—he also had coins minted which proclaimed him ruler of Ireland.
+These coins are however usually regarded as copies of coins minted in Denmark (curiously, coins stating that the Swedish king Olof Skötkonung was King of England have also been found in Sigtuna).
 Irish coinage and Swedish history at this early date is very uncertain.

+Ouster

-Also, Anglo-Saxon sources state Anund Jakob won the Battle of Helgeå.
-If the Danes controlled Sweden they did only control Svealand for a maximum of 3 years before Anund ousted Cnut.
-In 1030 Anund is again in firm control according to sources of Sweden.
-Since Anund Jakob decided on bishops for all of Sweden 1030 in Adam of Bremens source.
-Adam does not mention a Danish conquest in his description of Anunds reign 1030.
-Rather Anund Jakob and Sweden militarily supported Olaf the second in his attempts to regain the Norwegian throne from Cnut 1030.
+Anglo-Saxon sources state Anund Jakob won the Battle of Helgeå.
+The Danes controlled Svealand for at most three years.
+Anund ousted Cnut; Swedish sources assert that Anund controlled the country by 1030, and the 11th-century chronicler Adam of Bremen described Anund choosing the bishops for all of Sweden.
+In that same year, Olaf attempted to retake the Norwegian throne from Cnut, his second such attempt; Anund supported Olaf and sent Swedish troops to aid his campaign.